cbrown5/MangroveCarbon/readme.md

 Please cite that publication if you use this code.

 An interactive web app that runs these models is available from the [Global Wetlands Program](https://wetlands.app/mangrove-carbon-simulator/).

-We identified a bug in the function for estimating carbon emissions, this has been fixed in the app (10-10-2018), so please pull the latest update if you downloaded this package before that date.
-The bug caused under-estimation of emissions at very high deforestation rates (>10% pa).
-We have not yet updated the equations in this package for estimating deforestation and degradation.
-If degradation is important to you, let me know and I may be able to move fixing the bug further up my priority list.

 Please contact chris.brown@griffith.edu.au or pull a request on this github project if you have any queries.